Sunday, February 28, 2021

 The Curse

-Since January, I’ve been trying to change my attitude about housework.
+Since January, I’ve been trying to improve my attitude toward housework.
 It was one of my New Year’s resolutions.
 Instead of thinking of housework as a curse, I decided to refer to it as “housefun,” at least in my mind.
-After all, changing one's negative attitude is about mind control.
-Besides, housework is good exercise, right?
+After all, changing one's negative attitude is about mind control, and housework--I mean housefun--is good exercise, right?

-Now when I clean, I turn up the radio, sing as I dust, and dance with the mop.
+To help with this attitude adjustment, I turn up the volume on my Google device, sing as I dust, and dance with the mop.
 I reach extra high and bend extra low, engaging all muscle groups.
-I convince myself that it’s good for my heart health and weight control, and surely my Fitbit is registering lots of steps.
+I convince myself that it’s good for heart health and weight control, and surely my Fitbit is registering lots of steps.
 Therefore it must be fun.
 Mind control, attitude adjustment.
 Bah humbug!

-Why is it I can walk three to five miles at a good clip and feel energized afterward, but thirty minutes of housework leaves me sweating and exhausted?
+Why is it I can walk three miles at a good clip and feel energized afterward, but thirty minutes of housework leaves me exhausted and dripping with sweat?
 Let’s break this down.
-“Housework” is a word that doesn’t come close to describing what must actually occur to get a house clean.
+“Housework” is a term that doesn’t adequately describe the process that must occur to get a house clean.
 “House torture” is more like it.

 You see, housework involves de-cluttering, sorting, dusting, vacuuming, mopping, scrubbing, polishing, scouring, changing bed linens, shampooing rugs and upholstered furniture, washing windows….well, you get the picture.
 With all that bending, reaching, climbing, and scrubbing you would think my Fitbit watch would explode with the effort of awarding well-earned steps.
 But no!
 I can spend a whole Saturday cleaning to find I’ve racked up only 800 steps.
 My daily goal is 7,000 steps.